-It's important to note that some companies automatically offer a separate limit for this coverage, whereas others require you to include the amount into the content limit.
+It's important to note that some companies automatically offer a separate limit for this coverage, whereas others require you to include the amount in the content limit.
 Any betterments and improvements done to the unit (whether from the previous owner or by the current owner) must be accounted for in order to have coverage.
 Even something as simple as a new coat of paint is considered part of betterments and improvements.
 Should a loss occur, the condo board will only replace what was original to the unit when it was first built.

-Every policy has exclusions that condo insurance purchasers should be aware of.
+Every policy has exclusions that Ontario condo insurance purchasers should be aware of.
 Common exclusions are wear and tear, maintenance and some types of water damage.
 Other exclusions may include:

 It is important to know what is and what is not covered by your condo policy.
-An expert condo insurance broker can help review your coverage options.
+An expert Ontario condo insurance broker can help review your coverage options.